iterative/dvc.org/content/docs/command-reference/add.md

    cached file path.
 (See
    [Structure of cache directory](/doc/user-guide/dvc-internals#structure-of-the-cache-directory) for more details.)
-3. Attempt to replace the file with a link to the cached data (unless `--to-remote` option given) (more details on file linking further down).
+3. Attempt to replace the file with a link to the cached data (more details on file linking further down).
+Skipped if `--to-remote` is used.
 4. Create a corresponding `.dvc` file to track the file, using its path and hash to identify the cached data.
 The `.dvc` file lists the DVC-tracked file as an
    <abbr>output</abbr> (`outs` field).
 Unless the `--file` option is used, the